spatialstatisticsupna/REMC_confounding_article/README.md

 # Evaluating recent methods to overcome spatial confounding
-This repository contains the R code to implement the methods described in the paper entitled "Evaluating recent methods to overcome spatial confounding" as well as the R code to create the figures and tables presented in the paper.
+This repository contains the R code to implement the methods described in the paper entitled "Evaluating recent methods to overcome spatial confounding" [(Urdangarin et al., 2022)](https://link.springer.com/article/10.1007/s13163-022-00449-8) as well as the R code to create the figures and tables presented in the paper.

 ## Table of contents